uyjulian/renpy-switch/external_library_build/quick_and_dirty_build_tips.md

 source/write_jpeg.c
 source/write_png.c
 ```
-These are the minimum Python standard libraries required for Ren'Py to operate correctly:
+These are the minimum Python and pygame_sdl2 libraries required for Ren'Py to operate correctly:
 ```
 StringIO.py
 UserDict.py